Computer Sciences

 Abstract:

 The main goal of our project is to assess the mathematical skills of the students online.
-The students can give tests and evaluate themselves through the generated result.
-The students can give numerical skill tests and problem-solving tests.
+The students can take tests and evaluate themselves using the results generated.
+The students can take numerical skill tests and problem-solving tests.

 Our work mostly focuses on developing a user-friendly, attractive system using C# where students can register themselves and test themselves.